medavox/distribackup/docs/report/report.md

 Many similar projects emphasise their network's resistance to attack and take-down requests, using a variety of encryption, trust-based connections and decentralised network architecture.
 The last method, decentralisation, is a popular one, as it ensures that there's no central point to fail/be attacked for the network to fail.
 This kind of robustness against failure is high desirable in a system designed for long-term data backup.

-However designing a photo/video sharing and backup solution which is easy for a normal user to manage often entails using a single conceptual focus point (such as a company server), which is simpler to understand than a self-organising network of inter-connected devices.
+Designing a backup solution which is easy enough for anyone to manage is made easier using a single conceptual focus point (such as a company server), which is simpler to work with and think about than a self-organising network of inter-connected devices.
 Also, as discussed earlier during the Background, decentralised networks can be poor at maintaining a single authoritative copy of the file or archive.
 From a distributed standpoint, it can also be difficult for peers to know which other peers in the network have the desired file or version of the file, without transferring it and checking.
 Working out which copy of files a new peer entering the network should have can be equally challenging.

 In order to reconcile these two design perspectives acceptably -- without compromising the fault-tolerance of decentralised networks, or the low barrier-to-entry and authority of centralised systems -- it was decided to use a Publisher-Subscriber network model, where the Publisher is the only peer with the authority to make changes to the synced files.
 This Publisher itself contains no unrecoverable information, and in the event of the loss of the Publisher, a new one can be selected, or even created from scratch, and given proper authority.